Can gluten cause headaches? here's everything you need to know.

 Gluten-containing foods are also high in calories and carbohydrates.
 And there’s evidence that eating excess calories or high-carb diets can induce inflammation in the hypothalamus.
 Studies have even shown that animals can develop hypothalamic inflammation within hours of being overfed.
 Essentially, over-nutrition activates pathways that can cause inflammatory genes in the hypothalamus to be turned on.

 This might explain why some with cluster headaches benefit from a ketogenic diet.
-In this study, 12 patients with cluster headaches that weren’t responding to conventional treatments were put on a ketogenic diet for three months.
+In this study, 12 patients with cluster headaches who weren’t responding to conventional treatments were put on a ketogenic diet for three months.
 75% of their calories came from fat with the remaining 25% from protein and carbohydrates.

 Ten out of 12 patients responded favorably to the diet.
 Most within the first month.
 By the end of three months, seven patients were symptom-free.
 And three patients were only having “shadow” attacks.
 The researchers proposed that the benefits observed may be due to reduced inflammation and/or excitability in the brain.